-compliance means when CTC is fully and effectively implemented, prevails over conflicting law, and is being interpreted and applied in accordance with its terms and intent.
-For purposes of the foregoing (a) 'conflicting law' means any law, rule, regulation, or regulatory practice that conflicts with, conditions, qualifies, or imposes a cost on CTC rights or remedies (beyond that expressly permitted by CTC), and (b) the 'terms and intent' of CTC shall take into account the Official Commentary (4th edition) and annotations thereto issued by the CTC academic project.
+compliance means that CTC is fully and effectively implemented, prevails over conflicting law, and is being interpreted and applied in accordance with its terms and intent.
+For purposes of the foregoing (a) 'conflicting law' means any law, rule, regulation, or regulatory practice that conflicts with, conditions, qualifies, or imposes a cost on CTC rights or remedies (beyond that expressly permitted by CTC), and (b) the 'terms and intent' of CTC based on the Official Commentary and the Annotations.

-completeness means that all legislation, rules and regulations required to fully enact CTC, with all declarations made by the relevant contracting state, have been promulgated and implemented, with no existing regulatory gaps or inaccuracies which may adversely impact application.
+completeness means that all legislation, rules and regulations required to fully enact CTC, with all declarations made by the relevant contracting state, have been promulgated and implemented, with no existing regulatory gaps, ambiguities or inaccuracies which may adversely impact CTC-compliant application.